KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 caret::R2(predictions, test.data$house.value)
 ```

-    ## [1] 0.8987755
+    ## [1] 0.8971142

 ``` r
 caret::RMSE(predictions, test.data$house.value)
 ```

-    ## [1] 2.998717
+    ## [1] 3.005415

-This model has result that is not too far away from random forest.
-Next
+This model has results that are not too far away from random forest.
-section will create a graph to compare the performance metrics of all
+Next section will create a graph to compare the performance metrics of
-machine learning models.
+all machine learning models I have trained.

 ### 6.0 Final Model Comparison